iamgadmarconi/hiten/docs/api/algorithms.rst

    :undoc-members:
    :exclude-members: __init__

+The :class:`_DirectedSystem` class provides a directional wrapper for forward/backward time integration.

-.. autoclass:: _DirectedSystem
+.. autoclass:: _DirectedSystem()
    :members:
    :undoc-members:
+   :exclude-members: __init__

+The :class:`_DynamicalSystemProtocol` class provides the protocol for the minimal interface for dynamical systems.

-.. autoclass:: _DynamicalSystemProtocol
+.. autoclass:: _DynamicalSystemProtocol()
    :members:
    :undoc-members:
-   :no-index:
+   :exclude-members: __init__

+The :func:`_propagate_dynsys` function provides a generic propagation function for dynamical systems.

-.. autofunction:: _propagate_dynsys
+.. autofunction:: _propagate_dynsys()

+The :func:`_validate_initial_state` function provides a function to validate the initial state of a dynamical system.

-.. autofunction:: _validate_initial_state
+.. autofunction:: _validate_initial_state()

 Integrators
 -----------